Install AGLedger on Kubernetes

 Air-gapped install

 Nothing in install or runtime depends on agledger.ai, Docker Hub, or npm at runtime.
-For a restricted network, mirror the image (agledger/agledger:0.25.4) and chart (agledger/agledger-chart:0.25.4) into your internal registry, copy cosign.pub for offline verification, and set image.repository (and image.pullSecrets) to your registry.
+For a restricted network, mirror the image (agledger/agledger:1.0.2) and chart (agledger/agledger-chart:1.0.2) into your internal registry, the cosign verification bundle ships with each GitHub release; see the install repository's air-gap guide for the offline cosign verify --new-bundle-format flow, and set image.repository (and image.pullSecrets) to your registry.
 The Server makes no outbound calls except the webhook and federation endpoints you configure.

 Uninstall